 Hesco’s Main Business

-Hesco designs, develops and manufactures a range of protective structures and barriers, working primarily from its UK base, with an additional operational facility in the USA.
-Both sites operate Quality Management Systems accredited to ISO 9001:2008.
+Hesco designs, develops and manufactures a range of protective structures and barriers, working from its UK manufacturing facility.
+The site operates a Quality Management System accredited to ISO 9001:2015.
 Our products are used across the globe and customers are predominantly large international businesses, national governments, humanitarian and peacekeeping NGOs.
 Our products offer protection from natural threats such as flooding, as well as protecting people and assets in conflict zones or where there is a significant terrorist threat.

 Our supply chain: We have a small, specialist, and very long established supply chain, with approved key suppliers being based in Europe and the USA.
 Relationships are strengthened through regular and ongoing supplier approval visits, so that any who are operating or sourcing from high risk countries, where modern forms of slavery are prevalent, can be quickly identified and audited.

 Our Policies in relation to Slavery and Human Trafficking

 Hesco has maintained policies and procedures to ensure that all business is conducted in a transparent, ethical, and responsible manner, thus remaining compliant with the Modern Slavery Act 2015.
 Our policies and procedures include:

 Other existing policies such as the ones below are designed to ensure compliance to high ethical standards of behaviour throughout the organisation, fair treatment of all colleagues, and an open culture where any concerns can be raised with Management:

 Following the publication of the Modern Slavery Act, Hesco has introduced further due diligence on the supply chain as part of the approval process leading to preferred supplier status.
 We continue to consider where our business and supply chain is most at risk.